|Kohli’s Test centuries||Venue & year||India’s result|

 Virat Kohli’s tally of 17 Test centuries as captain is the most for an Indian captain.
-He has gone past Sunil Gavaskar’s record of 11 Test centuries as captain, in 74 innings.
+He has gone past Sunil Gavaskar’s record of 11 Test centuries as captain.

 Virat Kohli was able to come into prominence as a Test batsman only after the big three of Sachin Tendulkar, Rahul Dravid and VVS Laxman bowed out and made space for the likes of Cheteshwar Pujara and Ajinkya Rahane in the Indian middle order.
 And the current Indian No. 4 any way made his Test debut only in 2011, three years after his debut in the 50-over format.
 Therefore, you don’t have to wonder why Kohli’s Test record is not similar to his record in the shorter format of the sport.

-In actuality, Kohli has enhanced his Test career statistics in the last 18 months, with his amassing 1768 runs, including seven Test centuries, since 21 July 2016 and the tour of the West Indies.
-If Virat had performed better against Australia at home, in the epic four-Test series played in February-March 2017, he will have added many more runs to the aforementioned tally.
+In actuality, Kohli has enhanced his Test career statistics since July 2016, adding a staggering tally of more than 3300 runs, starting with a four-Test series against the Windies in the Caribbean.
+13 of his 24 Test centuries have come in the last two-and-a-half years and his batting average is close to 70 since the aforementioned time.
+If Virat had performed better against Australia at home, in the epic four-Test series played in February-March 2017, he will have even more runs to the aforementioned tally.

 But since July 2016, Virat Kohli became the “first batsman” to score double centuries in four consecutive Test series (against West Indies, New Zealand, England, and Bangladesh).
 This Delhi batsman created this record when he struck a breezy 204 against the Bangla Tigers in Hyderabad in the first innings of the one-off Test.
 The Indian captain had a productive 2016, garnering 1215 runs in 18 Test innings.
 Kohli, though, had a forgettable Test series against Australia at home, where he scored 46 runs in five innings.
 But he made up for those failures by scoring heavily against Sri Lanka away and at home.
 He registered his highest Test score (243) at his home ground, Feroz Shah Kotla, against Sri Lanka.